Cory Booker: 2006 election

 On February 11, 2006, Booker announced that he would run for mayor again.
 Although James filed paperwork to run for reelection, he announced shortly thereafter that he would instead cancel his bid to focus on his work as a state senator, a position to which he was elected in 1999.
 At James's urging, Deputy Mayor Ronald Rice decided to run for mayor.
 Booker's campaign, raising over $6 million, outspent Rice's 25 to 1, for which Rice attacked him.
 Booker, in turn, attacked Rice as a "political crony" of James.
 Booker won the May 9 election with 72% of the vote.
 His slate of city council candidates, known as the "Booker Team", swept the council elections, giving Booker firm leadership of the city government.

 2010 election

 On April 3, 2010, Booker announced his candidacy for reelection.
 At his announcement event, he remarked that a "united government" was crucial to progress, knowing his supporters in the city council faced tough reelections.
-Heavily favored to win, Booker faced former judge and Essex County prosecutor Clifford J. Minor and two minor candidates.
-Booker was reelected with 59% of the vote.
+Heavily favored to win, Booker faced former judge and Essex County prosecutor Clifford J. Minor and two lesser-known candidates.
+On May 11, Booker was reelected with 59% of the vote.